Does Canada have a temporary immigration program to help me?

 Yazidis and survivors of Daesh in Iraq

-• you're the immediate or extended family member or de facto dependent of a previously resettled Yazidi person or survivor of Daesh who lives in Canada as a Canadian citizen or permanent resident
+Canada had a program to give permanent residence to family members of a previously resettled Yazidi person or survivor of Daesh who now lives in Canada as a Canadian citizen or permanent resident.
+Immigration, Refugees and Citizenship Canada (IRCC) is not accepting new applications under this program.